akshathrk2002/SudokuSolver/README.md

 # SudokuSolver
-This is a C++ program that solves any Sudoku Puzzle.
+This is a C++ program that solves any solvable Sudoku Puzzle.